claasahl/markdown-to-confluence/README.md

 Converts and deploys a Markdown file to Confluence.

 This project was created to sync [Journal](https://duo-labs.github.io/journal/) posts to Confluence as part of the CI process.
-However, it's able to more generally handle Markdown files that have front-matter at the top, such as those used in Hugo, Jeykll, etc.

 # Installation